linuskoester/linuskoester/README.md

 - Feel free to take a look at my repositories 👀
 - Please contact me at `hi@linus.foo` if you are interested in my code 📫

+**My pentesting notes:**
+- My writeups can be found here: https://linus.foo/writeups 🗒️
+- You can also check out my toolbox: https://linus.foo/toolbox 🧰

 <!--